 Our strategy is adaptable to changing market environments, subject to qualifying and maintaining our qualification as a REIT for U.S. federal income tax purposes and maintaining our exclusion from registration as an investment company under the Investment Company Act.
 As a result, although we focus on the targeted assets described in the section captioned "Part II, Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations-Our Targeted Asset Classes," our acquisition and management decisions depend on prevailing market conditions and our targeted asset classes may vary over time in response to market conditions.
 We may engage in a high degree of trading volume as we implement our strategy.
 Our Manager is authorized to follow very broad investment guidelines and, as a result, we cannot predict our portfolio composition.
-We expect to hold certain of our targeted assets through one or more domestic TRSs.
-As a result, a portion of the income from such assets will be subject to U.S. federal corporate income tax.
+We expect to hold certain of our targeted assets through one or more domestic taxable REIT subsidiaries, or "TRSs."
+As a result, a portion of the income from such assets will be subject to U.S. federal and state corporate income tax.
 We may change our strategy and policies without a vote of our stockholders.
-Moreover, although our independent directors may periodically review our investment guidelines and our proposed asset acquisitions or asset management decisions.
+Moreover, although our independent directors may periodically review our investment guidelines and our portfolio, they generally do not review our proposed asset acquisitions or asset management decisions.